Inflammatory Bowel Disease

-Many cats with allergic disease develop inflammation in the intestinal tract due to constant stimulation by food and other antigens that are reactive to their immune system.
+Many cats with allergic disease develop inflammation in the intestinal tract due to constant stimulation by food proteins and other antigens that their immune systems overreact to.
 Rarely, certain fungal infections such as histoplasmosis can become established in the intestines causing chronic inflammation.
 A major concern for cats with chronic inflammation is that this can progress to a type of cancer called lymphoma.

 The only way to definitely diagnose what type of inflammatory bowel disease is present is to obtain biopsies.
 This requires either surgery or endoscopy under anesthesia.
 Surgical biopsies are usually preferred because surgery allows a full thickness sample of the intestinal tract to be obtained rather than a small superficial sample of the mucosa alone.
 In addition, most of the small intestine is not accessible endoscopically, and these locations are the most likely ones to hold lymphoma.
 Finally, surgery also allows the biopsy of other related organs such as the pancreas and liver that may be involved in the chronic diarrhea.